silnrsi/wstr/src/content/docs/guides/font-design-and-development.md

 [Shaping & Rendering][shaping-and-rendering] gives links to the main technologies used to implement complex script behaviors.
 The most important of these is discussed in [OpenType][opentype], with a special focus on custom _stylistic set_ and _character variant_ features and the [User Interface Strings][user-interface-strings] used to describe them to font users.

 [Copyright & Licensing][copyright-and-licensing] focuses on how to properly declare copyright for fonts you create and indicate the license used to distribute them.
-It also gives more information on how to use the [OFL][ofl] (SIL Open Font License) and how to use, modify and distribute open fonts.
-The [OFL FAQ (Frequently Asked Questions)][ofl-faq] has various practical answers for anyone using, modifying or creating open fonts.
+It also gives more information on how to use the SIL Open Font License and how to modify and distribute open fonts.

 _Font testing is not currently covered in this guide, but will be in the future._